 The Bespoke Nature of Financial Models

 I have built and worked with countless financial models over the years.
 Financial modelling requires bespoke models, predominantly built to evaluate or assess a specific type of project.
-This doesn’t imply that they are static, in fact that are often quite dynamic and enable the user to run a multitude of scenarios and sensitivity tests.
+This doesn’t imply that they are static.
+In fact that are often quite dynamic and enable the user to run a multitude of scenarios and sensitivity tests.
 The bespoke nature does however, mean no two models look the same.
-Whether building a model to value a business, assess an investment opportunity or run scenario analysis, there are a few key elements that should be kept in mind.
+Whether building a model to value a business, assess an investment opportunity or run scenario analysis.
+However, keep in find a few key elements:

 1. One Owner

 Although circumstances don’t always permit, it is better to have one person take ownership of the model from start to finish.
 Having one person responsible for the full build helps to reduce any gaps in the model or error arising from misunderstandings.

 2. Clear Structure